Europe Achieves Record Lead in Ryder Cup Before Final Day

 Previously, the largest lead before the singles matches was 11–5.

 In order for the Americans to be able to win, they must get together 14.5 points.
-At a final score of 14–14, Europe will retain the trophy as reigning champions.
+At the final score of 14–14, Europe will retain the trophy as the reigning champion.

 Before Saturday evening's best balls, Europe led 8.5–3.5 against the USA in the classic team competition Ryder Cup at Bethpage Black outside New York.